willzywiec/dissertation/README.md

 https://www.github.com/willzywiec/criticality

-These scripts build a deep neural network metamodel of Monte Carlo radiation transport simulations, which are used to estimate process criticality accident risk [P(keff) >= 1 🤯].
+These scripts build a deep neural network metamodel of Monte Carlo radiation transport simulations, which are subsequently used to estimate process criticality accident risk [P(keff) $\geq$ 1 🤯].
 The default configuration of these scripts generate approximately 85 GB of data, which are saved to the **test** folder.
 The hardware and software I used are provided below.

 GWU dissertations don't allow an epigraph, but the one I would've used is provided below.